openhab/openhab-addons/bundles/org.openhab.binding.e3dc/README.md

 1. Create the E3DC Home Power Plant Bridge (e3dc-device) which requires

-* IP Address of your device
-* Port Number of your device
+* IP Address, Device ID and Port Number of your device
 * optional refresh time in ms, default is set to 2000 = 2 seconds

 2. Add your desired Blocks